Wind Chill Advisory from MON 6:00 PM CST until TUE 10:00 AM CST

-Wind Chill Advisory from MON 6:00 PM CST until TUE 10:00 AM CSTNew
+Wind Chill Advisory from MON 6:00 PM CST until TUE 10:00 AM CSTUpdated

 * WHEN…From 6 PM this evening to 10 AM CST Tuesday.